 André Oliveira (Brazil) – Contributor (LinkedIn)

 Brazilian qualified attorney-at-law.
 Postgrad degree in Sports Business and Law and a Masters in International Sports Law (ISDE – Madrid, 2019).
-Currently at MPNR Advogados.
+Sports lawyer at Cruzeiro Esporte Clube.
 Articles include “Pyramid System”, No Profit?
-Here’s PROFUT!, Intermediaries and Minors and The WADA Whereabouts Rule: Coleman Case Study.
+Here’s PROFUT!, Intermediaries and Minors and The WADA Whereabouts Rule: Coleman Case Study and 2021: The “Birth” of Coaches.

 Gilberto Oliveras (Puerto Rico) – Contributor (LinkedIn)